 Mites absorb humidity from the atmosphere (ie, they do not drink) and feed on organic matter (including shed human and animal skin).
 They require sufficient humidity and nests to live in (which are not visible with the naked eye).
 Dust mite infestation is less common in dry climates, such as the southwestern United States.

 Mites can be eliminated by washing sheets and blankets weekly in warm water with detergent or by drying them in an electric dryer on the hot setting (table 2).
-Exposure can be further reduced by vacuuming with a vacuum cleaner equipped with a HEPA filter, dusting regularly, and not sleeping on upholstered furniture (eg, couches).
+Exposure can be further reduced by vacuuming with a vacuum cleaner equipped with a high-efficiency particulate air (HEPA) filter, dusting regularly, and not sleeping on upholstered furniture (eg, couches).
 However, studies have yet to show that physical or chemical cleaning methods reduce mite levels to a degree that improves symptoms .

 Animal dander — Animal dander is made up of the dead skin cells or scales (like dandruff) that are constantly shed by animals.
 Any breed of dog or cat is capable of being allergenic, although the levels given off by individual animals may vary to some degree.
 In cats, the protein that causes most people's allergies is found in the cat's saliva, skin glands, and urinary/reproductive tract.
 Accordingly, short-haired cats are not necessarily less allergenic than long-haired animals, and furless cats have allergen levels similar to furred cats.

 Other animals, such as rodents, birds, and ferrets can also trigger symptoms in an allergic individual.
 Pets without feathers or fur, such as reptiles, turtles, and fish, rarely cause allergy, although deposits of fish food that build up under the covers of fish tanks are an excellent source of food for dust mite colonies.